Quincy Bicycle Accident Lawyers

 Breakstone, White & Gluck and our lawyers are pleased to partner with the Quincy Police Department and Quincycles as part of our Project KidSafe campaign.
 We donate 200 bicycle helmets each year for police officers to give away to children who need one and at community events which focus on bike safety awareness and skills training.

 The lawyers of Breakstone, White & Gluck provide a free legal consultation.
-If you have been injured in a bicycle accident, contact us to learn your legal rights at 800-379-1244 or 617-723-7676.
+If you have been injured in a bicycle accident, contact us to learn your legal rights at 800-379-1244.
 You may also use our contact form.